milaq/YCast/README.md

 YCast really does not need much computing power nor bandwidth.
 It just serves the information to the AVR.
 The streaming itself gets handled by the AVR directly, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.

-* Create your initial `stations.yml`.
-The config follows a basic YAML structure (see below)
+1) Create your initial `stations.yml` and put it in the same directory as `ycast.py`.
+The config follows a basic YAML structure (see below).
-* Create a manual entry in your DNS server (read 'Router' for most home users) for:
+2) Create a manual entry in your DNS server (read 'Router' for most home users) for:

   `radioyamaha.vtuner.com`

-  to point to the local machine running YCast.
+  to point to the machine running YCast.

-* Run `ycast.py` on the target machine.
+3) Run `ycast.py`.

 ### stations.yml
 ```